astar-ai/pdi/README.md

 Press 'q' or 'Esc' key on the 'Fisheye Image' window to exit.

 ### 6. Live Mode
-To run CaliCam in a live mode, please change the variable live to true:
+To run PDI in a live mode, please change the variable live to true:

 	bool      live = true;